 “…for the kingdom of God belongs to such as these.”
 If you read this account in each of the Gospels in which it is recorded, you can’t miss the fact that Jesus implies that children (even babies) believe in Him and are members of the kingdom of God.
 There is a lot of discussion in Christian circles about what faith is and who can have faith.
 These discussions have been going on for centuries.
 From my perspective, Jesus makes it very clear.
 Anyone can believe in Jesus.

 I think we tend to put limitations on who can believe because we tend to tie faith too closely with reason and intellect.
 Although reason and intellect may play a part in understanding and expressing that faith, we have to be careful not to get to the point where we say that reason, intellect, and faith are interchangeable or that faith requires a certain intellectual ability.
 We must remember that reason and intellect have been negatively affected by the Fall.
 We tend to say that babies can’t have faith because they can’t reason the propositional truths about faith.
 But that is not what faith is.
-Faith is not like figuring out that 2 + 2 = 4.
+Faith is not like figuring out that 2+2=4.
 Faith transcends our reason and our intellect.
 It actually has the ability to transform them.
-If reason and intellect are the prerequisites for faith, then do mentally handicapped or Alzheimer patients have a chance?
+If reason and intellect are the prerequisites for faith, then do mentally disabled or Alzheimer patients have a chance?
 What about when I am sleeping or under anesthetic?
-As a pastor I have personally seen faith expressions from Alzheimer’s patients and the mentally handicapped.
+As a pastor I have personally seen faith expressions from people with Alzheimer’s and mental disabilities.

 May we see more clearly what faith is and praise God for this amazing divine gift.